Simhyeon/cindex/README.md

 /* Select given columns from table where column's value is equal to given condition and also other column's value matches regex expression */ SELECT col1,col2 FROM table1 WHERE col1 = 10 AND col2 LIKE ^start

+/* There is a flag syntax which changes query behaviour*/ SELECT * FROM table_name FLAG PHD SUP

+/* In this case each flag does next operation
+  - PHD (PRINT-HEADER) : Print header in result output
+  - SUP (SUPPLEMENT)   : Enable selection of non-existent column with empty values */
 ```

 Supported WHERE operations are